Replacement · Fundamentals

 How Long Does a Mouthguard Last?
-Replacement Rules by Sport
+Replacement by Sport

 A mouthguard has a shelf-life whether or not it looks worn.
 Replace a combat-sports guard every 3–9 months, a contact-sports guard every 6–12 months, and check for specific wear signs every month.
 Here is how to tell.